aemysites/aemydocs/aemy-prompts.md

 #### Notes
 - Uses page templates if pages are more than 5
+- Generates a markdown table containing content validation results.
-- Generates content_validation.json output file.
-This file contains content differences feedback for given pages.
+- Generates a content_validation.json output file containing content differences feedback for given pages.
 - Use exact inventory name for block validations

 ---